rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

 You should attempt to answer tutorial questions on your own and then check the [answer sheet](PICRUSt-Tutorial-Answers) to make sure you are on track.

+If you are looking to use your own OTU table you might want to check out the [PICRUSt Workflow](PICRUSt-workflow).

 **Author**: Morgan Langille

 **First Created**: June 2016 for CBW Metagenomics, Vancouver